jslint-org/jslint/README.md

 - jslint - add new warning if const/let/var statements are not declared at top of function-scope.
 - jslint - add new warning if const/let/var statements are not sorted.
 - jslint - migrate code away from recursive-loops to for/while loops.
-- jslint - remove obsolete ie-warning about duplicate names for caught-errors.
 - node - after node-v12 is deprecated, change `require("fs").promises` to `require("fs/promises")`.
 - node - after node-v14 is deprecated, remove shell-code `export "NODE_OPTIONS=--unhandled-rejections=strict"`.
 - website - replace current-editor with CodeMirror-editor and change programming-font-faminly from `Programma` to `Consolas, Menlo, monospace`.